0x5eba/Safe-Storage/README.md

 # Safe-Storage
-Blockchain to save files and check their existence
+Hackathon Arxivar 2019 Blockchain and Machine Learning - Blockchain to save files and check their existence

 ## Installation